 This section provides information about the evolution of the user community (users registered in Vos) in some of the main scientific disciplines currently identified by EGI at the infrastructure level, namely: Computer Science and Mathematics, Multidisciplinary Vos, Astronomy Astrophysics and Astro-Particle Physics, Life Sciences, Computations Chemistry, Earth Sciences, Fusion, High-Energy Physics, Infrastructure, and Others.

-The overall number of international and national Vos registered in the Operations Portal at the end of March 2012 amounts to 226 (3.20% from March 2011), including 20883 registered users (14.30% increase from March 2011).
+The overall number of international and national VOs registered in the Operations Portal at the end of March 2012 amounted to 226 (3.20% from March 2011), for a total of 20883 registered users (14.30% increase from March 2011).

 Currently user statistics extracted from VO Membership Services do not provide information about users suspended because of expired membership, and about the number of active users being identified by robot certificates.
 These deficiencies affect the accuracy of statistics herein reported.
 VOMS extensions have been requested in PY2, and will be released starting with the EMI 2.0 VOMS version to be released in May 2012.